 Some of the machine learning models cannot be deployed or recoded in the applications.
 That is why all the work becomes the responsibility of the application developer.

 A team of data scientists in the marketing department might not be using the same tools as the team in finance is using.
 So, it takes a lot of time for the IT administrators to provide support to the data scientists.

 Data Science Vs. Data Analytics

 Is data analytics the same thing as data science?
 Well, it all depends upon the context.
 An expert usually uses raw or unstructured data to build anticipated algorithms.
 This falls under the category of analytics.
 Simultaneously, interpretation of already-built reports by a non-technical business user is not considered as data science.
-Data analytics is a very broad term as compared to data science.
+Data analytics is a very broad term.

 Data Science Vs. Machine Learning

 Even though the term, ‘machine learning’ is deeply associated with data science, they slightly differ.
 The machine learning techniques use toolbox to solve open-minded problems but there are other methods in this category as well, that does not fit in the broad category of machine learning.